starburst997/android-code-sign/README.md

 # android-code-sign

-Sample project to code-sign and publish an Android App to the Play Store via Github Action
+Sample project to code-sign and publish an Android App to the Play Store.

 The following text is a copy of my blog post: [**Code Signing for Android via Github Action**](https://jd.boiv.in/post/2025/02/05/code-signing-android.html).